hapax/hapax.github.io/assets/emcc.md

 We've motivated the transformation law $m = \gamma m_0$, but we have yet to explain why $E = mc^2$.
-The key is to return to the exploding bowling ball in its rest frame.
+To see why, let's return to the exploding bowling ball in its rest frame.
-Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$.
+Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$, and gets smaller with increasing $u$.
-Why did it get smaller?
+That's kind of weird!
-That's kind of weird.
+It's almost as

 ---